-The exploration and evaluation activities of CGX are currently being conducted in Guyana through its subsidiaries.
+The exploration and evaluation activities of the Company are currently being conducted in Guyana through its subsidiaries.
 Guyana is situated on the northern coast of the South American continent.
-It is bound on the north by the Atlantic Ocean, on the east by Suriname, on the southwest by Brazil and on the north-west by Venezuela.
-Guyana's total area is approximately 215,000 km2, slightly smaller than Great Britain.
-Its coastline is approximately 4.5 feet below sea level at high tide, while its hinterland contains mountains, forests, and savannahs.
-This topography has endowed Guyana with its extensive network of rivers and creeks as well as a large number of waterfalls.
+It is bound on the north by the Atlantic Ocean, on the east by Suriname, on the southwest by Brazil and on the northwest by Venezuela.
+Guyana's total area is approximately 215,000 km2 and comprised of a coastline several feet below sea level at high tide, and an interior region containing mountains, forests, and savannahs.
+This topography has endowed Guyana with an extensive network of rivers and creeks as well as a large number of waterfalls.
 Guyana is endowed with natural resources including fertile agricultural land and rich mineral deposits (including gold, diamonds and semi-precious stones, bauxite and manganese).